 Other attractions close to Jatiluwih

 Jatiluwih Rice Terraces is located in the Tabanan Regency of Bali, which is known for its natural beauty and cultural significance.
-There are several other attractions in the area that are worth including on a day trip to Jatiluwih.
+Several other attractions in the area are worth including on a day trip to Jatiluwih.

 Inside the Jatiluwih area you’ll also find Yeh Hoo Waterfall, a hidden gem rarely talked about.
 It is not the largest waterfall in Bali, but because of the beautiful surroundings, I highly recommend you make an effort to walk down there.
 Most trekking tours will walk past Yeh Hoo.